NoEndsNoGains/End-Of-Conflict/LOCATION-LOCATION-LOCATION.md

 You filled in your card.
 Now go deeper.

-Why?
-Because the card captures what you can name.
+The card captures what you can name.
 The deeper checks catch what you can't — or won't.

+They're organized by where the truth is hiding:

+- **Body** — What your nervous system knows before your mind admits it
+- **Math** — The calculus you haven't done honestly
+- **Mirror** — What others see that you can't
+- **System** — The physics you're ignoring
+- **Time** — What you inherited and how you've changed

+---

 But if you've had enough... who would blame you?
 This is already more than most people do.
 The card alone is more honesty than most conflicts ever see.